mth/yeti/doc/reference.rst

 +++++++++++++++++++

 Map type is an internal composite type used for inbuilt collection types.
-It is available in type expressions only using inbuilt aliases.
+It is available in the type definitions only using inbuilt aliases.
 The internal *map* type has three type parameters:

 * Key type.
 Marker type none is on non-indexable *list* type.